sempare/sempare-delphi-template-engine/README.md

 Sempare Template Engine or to any other party.
 A commercial license lasts into perpetuity, and entitles you to all future updates.

 A commercial licence is provided per developer developing applications that uses the Sempare Template Engine.
 The initial license fee is $70 per developer.
 For support thereafter, at your discretion, a support fee of $30 per developer per year would be appreciated.
-The initial site licensing fee is $1,500 and the annual site support licensing fee is $500.

 The following payment links allow you to quickly subscribe.
 Please note that the initial license and support links are seperate.
 - [Initial License Fee](https://buy.stripe.com/aEU7t61N88pffQIdQQ)